j2store/userguide/cart.md

 * ***Show login form during checkout***

     Enabling this option to **Yes** will show the login form during the checkout process, if a customer is not previously logged in during shopping.
+Without logging in the customer cannot checkout.

 Check the image for more clarification.
 ![Cart Configuration](Cart_config.png)